suvinay17/MovieReviewSentimentAnalysis/README.txt

 - To remove or keep  stop words, in main.py,
-    Comment out which the unwanted if-statement on line 102
+    Comment out which the unwanted if-statement on line 102 Change the line to say this:
+    if word not in word_dict : #and word not in stop_words:

 - To remove proper nouns from the review, use getDataNoCaps() instead of getData()